valeriedania/CA-Poverty-And-Median-Income/README.md

 # Cali Median Income and Poverty Percentage
 Data visualization of California's poverty percentage estimate and median household income in 2019.
-Data was imported from the United States Census Bureau and cleaned using Python, Pandas, and Jupyter Notebook.
+Data was imported from the United States Census Bureau and cleaned using Python, Bokeh, Pandas, and Jupyter Notebook.

 ## Running Locally